harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 these channels for routing, as they cannot validate that those channels *exist*.

-### Transitioning To Taproot-requiring Features

-It is important to note that I indicated *two* Taproot-requiring features rather than just one.
-The major feature is of course PTLCs, which give us the most bang (additional enabled features) for the buck (negligible fee increase, or even a fee reduction), but the secondary one is getting a Taproot-addressed channel.

-The second feature, however, is tied to opening channels, so existing channels have to be closed, the funds passed through some onchain-privacy-enhancing technology (e.g. Wasabi or JoinMarket), and then the channel reopened with a hiding Taproot address.

-Because the second feature requires onchain activity, it is more costly to users.
-In general, I expect Taproot-addressed channels will be used only for new channels, and existing channels will be updated offchain, by upgrading the software on both ends of the channel, to support PTLCs over Lightning.

-* PTLCs over Lightning require that a non-Taproot address (the funding outpoint of the channel) pay to a Taproot address (the onchain representation of the PTLC).
-  This feature is part of Bitcoin already, thus can in principle be supported --- "just" needs design and implementation.
-  Nodes that want to upgrade do not need to close existing channels and reopen them.
-* Lightning-onchain decorrelated channels require that a Taproot address be used in the channel funding outpoint.
-  Nodes that want to truly transition to this new scheme need to close existing channels, and very likely also pass the funds through a privacy-enhancing technology, then reopen new ones.

-Neither feature requires the other, though given the major benefits of PTLCs over Lightning, and the relatively low cost it has if implemented without requiring Taproot-addressed channels, I think Lightning developers would prefer to prioritize PTLCS over Lightning.

-### Lightning "Consensus"

-Unlike the base layer, there is no need for a *global* consensus at the Lightning level.
-That is, there is no need for *all* Lightning nodes to follow the exact sets of rules; there is some amount of leeway in Lightning that is not allowed in the blockchain layer.

-Instead, what Lightning requires between nodes are two kinds of
-compatibility:

-* Link-level Compatibility.
-* Remote Compatibility.

-What do the above kinds of compatibility mean?

-These are related to two main forms of communication between Lightning Network nodes.

-One form of communication is direct, over a TCP link, between peers who have (or want to have) a channel between them.

-The other form of communication is indirect, where one node wraps the information in an onion and sends out a payment with that onion, and another node --- not directly channeled with the sender --- opens the onion and processes the information.

-Link-level compatibility is required for features that need to be coordinated by channel counterparties in the direct TCP link.
-Remote compatibility is required for features that need to be coordinated over the onion-transmitting payment (examples[^link-vs-remote-examples]).

-Now let us consider the Taproot-requiring features:

-* PTLCs over Lightning requires *both* link-level *and* remote compatibility.
-* Taproot-addressed channels require just link-level compatibility.

 ### Time Frames

 Of course, just as the perennial question for Taproot was "when